French Onion Rice Casserole

 Throw in some Gruyere cheese or fresh thyme for a true French touch.

-Easy French Onion Rice Casserole Recipe Pin it
+Easy French Onion Rice Casserole Recipe Pin

 Easy French Onion Rice Casserole Recipe | chefmiarecipes.com